 License- Copyright information, licenses, and user agreements.

 You can also choose to install supplementary projection data with ArcGIS GeoAnalytics Engine.
-For more information see Coordinate systems and transformations and the README included with the ArcGIS GeoAnalytics Engine Projection Engine Data distribution.
+Installation instructions are included in the specific install guide for each environment.
+For further information, see the README included with the ArcGIS GeoAnalytics Engine Projection Engine Data distribution or learn more about Coordinate systems and transformations.

 GeoAnalytics Engine must be authorized before running any tool or function.
-For more information see Licensing and Authorization.
+For more information see Authorization.

 Apache Spark supports a local deployment mode that is useful for testing in a shell or notebook prior to using resources on a larger Spark cluster.
 This deployment mode lets you run PySpark code using your personal computer's resources as a single node cluster.